MovalAgroingenieria/wua/base_wua_infrastructure_pump/README.rst

 Description
 ===========

-Management of the primary infrastructure of a water user association:
+Management of the pumping infrastructure of a water user association:

 * Photovoltaicplants.
 * Pumpunits.